 During the Championship Round, normally held in February/March, the 16 finalist teams compete in a series of head-to-head match-ups over the course of a week.
-In each match, the deliverable is a 20-minute presentation, followed by 10 minutes of Q&A. Teams are assigned to divisions based on their Qualifying Round performance, and begin with a series of three matches within their division.
+In each match, the deliverable is a presentation of either 20 or 15 minutes, followed by 10 minutes of Q&A. Teams are assigned to divisions based on their Qualifying Round performance, and begin with a series of three matches within their division.
 Points from the divisional matches are then totalled with the top two teams in each division advancing to the playoffs.
-The Quarter-Finals, Semi-Finals and Finals, which are also head-to-head matches, operate on a knockout basis.
+The Semi-Finals operate on a knockout basis.
 In the Final, teams are ranked 1 to 4 based on the quality of their presentation.

 Detailed information regarding student eligibility, competition format, and procedures for the Qualifying and Championship Rounds can be found in the official rules.

 A Truly International Competition

 Unlike other competitions, “international” isn’t just a nod to the diverse origins of our participants.
 NIBS focuses specifically on the challenges and opportunities of doing business in the global business environment.
 From the firms and settings featured in the cases to the cultural, legal, political, and organizational issues that arise from them, we test every aspect of participants’ international business IQ.
 Moreover, the NIBS Case Competition is judged by senior managers, entrepreneurs, and policymakers who understand the realities of doing business in a global setting.